 2016Actor, James Stacey, dies from an allergic reaction to medication in Ventura, California, at age 79.
 He was seen widely on TV shows, including The Adventures of Ozzie and Harriet, Highway Patrol, The Donna Reed Show, Perry Mason, Gunsmoke, Lancer, The Streets of San Francisco, and Marcus Welby, M.D.
 He appeared in the films South Pacific, Summer Magic, A Swingin Summer, Winter A-Go-Go, and Something Wicked This Way Comes.

-PHOTOS TOP TO BOTTOM: William Rufus; John Milton; Leo Tolstoy; Colonel Sanders; a Toulouse-Lautrec poster; Louise Abeita; Otis Redding; 1955 Dual Music System Jukebox; John Lennon's Imagine LP; Chairman Mao Tse-tung; Ruth Roman; and Sunset at Montmajour by Van Gogh.
+PHOTOS TOP TO BOTTOM: William Rufus; John Milton; Leo Tolstoy; Colonel Sanders; a Toulouse-Lautrec poster; Louise Abeita; Otis Redding; 1955 Dual Music System Jukebox; John Lennon's Imagine LP; Chairman Mao Tse-tung; Ruth Roman; Sunset at Montmajour by Van Gogh; and James Stacy.